scoootr/game_design/README.md

 # game_design

-Games created from my game design class.
+These are games created using Game Maker Studio 2 throughout my Intro to Game Design class.